TotallyNotChase/glitch-this/README.md

 </p>

 A commandline tool + `python` library to glitchify images and **even make GIFs** out of them!
-Featuring *10 different levels of glitching intensity*!
+Featuring *Many different levels of glitching intensity*!
 The algorithm used to create glitched images is a slightly modifed version of the popular [ImageGlitcher](https://www.airtightinteractive.com/demos/js/imageglitcher/) tool's algorithm, so you can expect the glitched images to look really cool!

 **NOW WITH GIF TO GLITCHED GIF SUPPORT!
 Check out the [docs](https://github.com/TotallyNotChase/glitch-this/wiki/Home)!**